wp-plugins/slideshow-satellite/readme.txt

 Two should be enough, we don't want to bog down your install with screenshots.
 Come to the site for more, and a video tutorial: http://c-pr.es/satellite

 == Changelog ==
+= 1.3 =
+* Added More Gallery capability for call to action
+* Navigation hidden to start
+* Added more unique caption functionality to Galleries
+* Added transparency capabilities
+* Added an extra fade capability, "Fade Empty", and changed name of prior to "Fade Blend"
+* Fixed captions to display through animation
+* Added splash and load through AJAX for premium
+* Added multiple gallery options when comma-delimited

 = 1.2 =
 * Added Galleries
 * Added Bulk Image Upload